Zequez/prismata-subreddit-extension/README.md

 - 0.3.0 (planned)
   - Add a toolbox for injecting units when creating a post or a comment
 - 0.4.0 (planned)
-  - Automatically replace units with CSS-friendly equivalent to display icons and allow non-extensions users to see icons too gonna need to coordinate with mods to add the ability to use the flail icons with links on the subreddit CSS.
+  - Using the toolbox, automatically replace units with CSS-friendly-link equivalent to display icons and allow non-extensions users to see icons too.
+Gonna need to coordinate with mods to add the ability to use links to display the flail icons changing the subreddit CSS.